GabrieleGhisleni/EnergyProject/README.md

         - energy.env
 ```

-Run this only service with ```docker-compose -f extra-services.yml up train_models```
+Run this one service with ```docker-compose -f extra-services.yml up train_models```

-Then you have to commit the change to the image as follow:
+Then you have to commit the changes to the image as follows:

-1. ``` docker ps -a``` search for the container having as name train_models and copy the ID.
+1. ``` docker ps -a``` search for the container named "train_models" and copy the ID.
 2. `docker commit <IDcontainertrain_models> docker.pkg.github.com/gabrieleghisleni/energyproject/energy:latest`

-Doing this operation the fresh models will be available for also the others services.
+Having done this operation, the new models will be available for others services to use.

 ### OpenWeather Secret API Keys